 3. Use Your First Three Sentences to Make an Impact

 Okay, so you’ve got your recipient to open your email based on your subject line.
-Now, how do you keep them engaged so they keep reading?
+Now, how do you keep them engaged so they keep reading your email marketing message?
 You have to ensure your first few sentences shine.

 4. Add Some Personalization